khanna7/Sero-discordant_Couples/Code/Scratchpad/notes.md

 ### We can follow the following steps:

     Before any intervention runs,
-    * Add placeholder for edge-attribute "primary_sdp" for primary serodiscordant partnerships.
+     *Add placeholder for edge-attribute "primary_sdp" for primary serodiscordant partnerships.

     At time of HBHCT,
-    * Identify all serodiscordant partnerships
+     *Identify all serodiscordant partnerships
-    * Check which actors have multiple partnerships
+     *Check which actors have multiple partnerships
-    * Identify which partnerships have
+     *Identify which partnerships have
-      Add indicator for serodiscordant partneships
+     *Add indicator for serodiscordant partneships
-    *
+     *XYZ